 Anxiety can cause PE, so it is important to train yourself to stay calm during sex.
+Depression and stress can also be factors contributing to PE.
 Other reasons to explain why sex might so often be over quickly could be due to unconscious fear, such as a fear of putting part of yourself inside another person’s body, a fear of pregnancy or STIs (so wear a condom and get an STI test) or another fear due to underlying relationship difficulties.
 It might be that your partner experiences pain or discomfort during sex, so you come quickly to reduce their discomfort.

 Common physical causes of premature ejaculation

 PE can also have biological roots, e.g. it could be due to genetics or heightened sensitivity in the nerves of the penis, as well as conditions such as multiple sclerosis, diabetes, prostate disease, high blood pressure, under or active thyroid and low testosterone.
 Medication, recreational drugs and alcohol can also affect a man’s ability to control his ejaculatory reflex.

 Is premature ejaculation treatable?